Baby Blues (comic strip): Television adaptation

 Baby Blues was adapted into an animated television series for The WB.
 The animated version's timeline was from when Darryl and Wanda first gave birth to Zoe.
 Mike O'Malley supplied the voice of Darryl while Julia Sweeney played Wanda.

 The first eight episodes of Baby Blues originally aired on The WB from July 28 to August 24, 2000, before being canceled.
 The five remaining episodes from the first season eventually aired on Adult Swim in 2002.
 A second season, consisting of 13 episodes, was produced but never aired.

 The television series differed from the comic strip by focusing on Darryl and Wanda's relationship with the Bittermans, a neighbor family with three children (Rodney, Megan, and Shelby); Kenny, Darryl's co-worker; and Bizzy, the babysitter for Zoe.
 Rick Kirkman and Jerry Scott had only minimal creative control over the television series.

 The theme song was "It's All Been Done" by the Barenaked Ladies.

 Foreign versions

-Baby Blues has been translated into French and German.
+Baby Blues has been translated into, among others, French, German and Swedish.
 This strip appeared in Canadian French-language newspapers on January 14, 2006.